tomnachbar/elitonnachbar/index.md

 ### San Francisco Government Salaries

+Desenvolvido para entender como funciona um governo municipal, e observar quem ele emprega e como seus funcionários são remunerados.
+Esses dados contêm cargos e remunerações dos funcionários da cidade de São Francisco anualmente de 2011 a 2014.
+O produto final foi um link disponibilizado em streamlit para visualizar os dados de forma interativa e criar novas métricas por Cargos ou por Ano .
+O link para verificar os dashboards está abaixo

-One way to understand how a city government works is by looking at who it employs and how its employees are compensated.
-This data contains the names,job title, and compensation for San Francisco city employees on an annual basis from 2011 to 2014.
+*One way to understand how a city government works is by looking at who it employs and how its employees are compensated.
+This data contains the job title, and compensation for San Francisco city employees on an annual basis from 2011 to 2014.
 The final product was a link made available in streamlit to visualize the data interactively, and create new metrics by Jobs or by Year.
-The link to check the dashboards is below.
+The link to check the dashboards is below*

-*Uma maneira de entender como funciona um governo municipal é observar quem ele emprega e como seus funcionários são remunerados.
-Esses dados contêm nomes, cargos e remunerações dos funcionários da cidade de São Francisco anualmente de 2011 a 2014.
-O produto final foi um link disponibilizado em streamlit para visualizar os dados de forma interativa e criar novas métricas por Cargos ou por Ano .
-O link para verificar os dashboards está abaixo.*

 <img src="images/san1.jpeg?raw=true"/>
 <b><b>